aallen5636/streaming-02-multiple-processes/README.md

 1. What libraries did we import? #sqlite3, time, multiprocessing, os, datetime, platform, and sys
 1. Where do we set the task_duration? #Line 158
 1. How many functions are defined? #7
-1. What are the function names?
+1. What are the function names? #Create_table, drop_table, insert_pet, rocess_one, process_two, process_three, and recreate_database
-1. In general, what does each function do?
+1. In general, what does each function do? #Create tables and insert the correct informtion.
 1. Where does the execution begin? #The execution begins on
 1. How many processes do we start? #3 Processes
 1. How many records does each process insert? #2 records